In our third article about face mapping, we’re talking about the space between your brows.

-The possible connection between psychological distress and liver disease isn’t well studied or understood, but we already know that stress affects other bodily organs, like the heart, and new research like the study above suggest that the liver may be similarly effected.
+The possible connection between psychological distress and liver disease isn’t well studied or understood, but we already know that stress affects other bodily organs, like the heart, and new research like the study above suggests that the liver may be similarly affected.

 Possible emotional causes of skin issues between the brows include:

-10 Ways to Eliminate Pimples and Redness Between the Brows
+How to Get Rid of Pimples and Redness Between Eyebrows

 Considering the potential causes of skin problems in this area, we have some potential solutions for you.
 Try them out and let us know how they work.